skbaum/asciidocs/README.md

 **papers.txt** - A mildly organized bibliography of interesting papers/books/articles/etc. with abstracts.

+**river.txt** - Details on how to automatically obtain and process river discharge data from USACOE and USGS servers.

 **soft.txt** - An annotated list of interesting software packages, e.g. Python, geosciences, parallel computing, etc.

 **thredds2.txt** - A tutorial on using the [THREDDS](http://www.unidata.ucar.edu/software/thredds/current/tds/) server package.